On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 If you have an over-arm measurement of more than 7″ bigger than your chest measurement, it’s best to choose a jacket one size larger than your chest.

-But there’s a better way to meet the proper suit jacket size, not affecting the suit length.
+But there’s a better way to meet the proper suit jacket size, without affecting the suit length.
 It’s by choosing the right suit cut for you.

 Different Suit Jacket Cuts

-Your jacket fit describes the cut of your suit, which dictates the overall shape of the garment.
+Your jacket fit describes the cut of your suit, which dictates the garment’s overall shape.

 As a result, the fit affects how much your suit jacket hugs your body.
 For example, the fit of your suit jacket will influence how roomy the chest is.

-The slimmer the fit of the suit, the more narrow the jacket will fit around the chest.
+The slimmer the suit fit, the narrower the jacket will fit around the chest.
 In other words, it will hug closer.
-So, conversely, a classic-fit jacket has a good deal more room than a slim-fit jacket.

 Slim-fit suit jackets are pretty fitted all around the chest.
 The armholes are cut higher, too.